LithiumHou/SigXTalk/README.md

 R >= 4.1.1 is required to correctly install SigXTalk and other dependencies.
 Some dependencies are required for installing and running CellChat/SigXTalk but are not availiable on CRAN.
 We suggest that it be installed manually.
 ```
+if (!require("devtools", quietly = TRUE))
+    install.packages("devtools")  # If you haven't installed devtools before, it may take several minutes.

 package_list <- c("Biobase","BiocNeighbors","ComplexHeatmap","BiocGenerics")
 if (!require("BiocManager", quietly = TRUE))
     install.packages("BiocManager")